 Although apparently, noise pollution does not appear to be as big a problem as the other three, sometimes its impacts are very severe.
 For example, noise pollution may lead to respiratory agitation, racing pulse, high blood pressure, headaches, and, in case of extremely loud, constant noise, gastritis, colitis, and even heart attacks.

 To curb noise pollution, there is a need for properly planned urbanization.
 Industries or factories should be established away from the mainland and residential areas.
-Developing awareness and civic sense in people are more important.
+Developing awareness and civic sense in people is more important.
 People should know when to use horns and how much volume should they keep in vehicles.

-To cap it all, pollution in various forms is adversely impacting the entire life on earth no matter whether it is aquatic life or terrestrial.
+To cap it all, pollution in various forms is adversely impacting the entire life on Earth no matter whether it is aquatic life or terrestrial.
 The more mankind is making industrial development, the more it is posing a threat to survival.
 Therefore, it is high time we must make policies and take pragmatic steps to tackle the growing pollution in the world.
 Otherwise, the whole world especially the third-world countries would keep bearing the brunt.

 You May Also Like: